gofractally/psibase/doc/psidk/src/concepts/disk-storage.md

 # Disk Storage - Introduction

-Psibase services and their corresponding application state are stored in an in-memory database to maximize retrieval performance.
-But in order to scale data storage capabilities, it is necessary for Psibase nodes to make use of slower but lower-cost disk storage.
+Psibase services and their corresponding application state are perfectly replicated across all nodes on the network in a performant database that can even store to disk but uses an in-memory cache to maximize retrieval performance.
+But a mechanism is needed to better scale data storage and retrieval capabilities in a way that doesn't jeapordize performance of application-critical state and business-logic.
+Psibase nodes therefore also provide the infrastructure that enables the use of slower but lower-cost disk storage for specific data without attempting to use the in-memory cache.
+This also enables the data storage and retrieval process to be asynchronous with block production and propagation.

 ## IPFS